PrefectHQ/prefect/docs/guides/creating-interactive-workflows.md

         print(greeting)
 ```

-So, an iterator helps to keep track of the inputs your flow has already received.
-But what if you want your flow to suspend and then resume later, picking up where it left off?
-In that case, you will need to save the keys of the inputs you've seen so that the flow can read them back out when it resumes.
+An iterator helps keep track of the inputs your flow has already received.
+If you want your flow to suspend and then resume later, save the keys of the inputs you've seen so the flow can read them back out when it resumes.
 You might use a [Block](/concepts/blocks/), such as a `JSONBlock`.

 The following flow receives input for 30 seconds then suspends itself, which exits the flow and tears down infrastructure: